open-telemetry/opentelemetry-java-instrumentation/docs/contributing/style-guideline.md

 In static utility classes (where all members are static), the private constructor (used to prevent construction) should be ordered after methods instead of before methods.

+### `final` keyword usage

+Public classes should be declared `final` where possible.

+Methods should only be declared `final` if they are in non-final public classes.

+Fields should be declared `final` where possible.

+Method parameters should never be declared `final`.

+Local variables should only be declared `final` if they are not initialized inline (declaring these vars `final` can help prevent accidental double-initialization).